nathanrooy/particle-swarm-optimization/README.md

 # Particle Swarm Optimization with Python

 <a target="_blank" href="https://en.wikipedia.org/wiki/Particle_swarm_optimization">Particle swarm optimization</a> (PSO) is amazing and I created a series of tutorials that cover the topic using Python.
-The first (pso-simple) is comprised of a bare bones implementation and is useful to anyone new to PSO and looking to get a good understanding of how it works.
+The first (pso-simple) is comprised of a bare bones implementation and is useful for anyone new to PSO and looking to get a good understanding of how it works.
 The tutorial can be found here: https://nathanrooy.github.io/posts/2016-08-17/simple-particle-swarm-optimization-with-python/

 The second version (pso-advanced) is still a work in progress...